jengalas/pz-adventures-jekyll/_posts/2023/2023-09-13-acadia-adventures-2023-day-7.md

 I passed through the rockslide that occurred two years ago; now a well-worn path traverses the fallen talus, which remains in place.
 Soon after, I located the road to Lake Wood and turned onto it.

-I climbed rocky path for just over a tenth of a mile when I saw the smaller, steeper road branching off to the right that I had planned to follow.
+I climbed the rocky path for just over a tenth of a mile when I saw the smaller, steeper road branching off to the right that I had planned to follow.
 It was easy walking on a beautifully clear, obvious trail for quite a while, and I was sure that it would take me near to the Bates cairn I had found last time.

 However, I was about .19 mile away from the cairn when I suddenly lost the trail at one of the typical lichen and blueberry covered rocky outcrops.